NikhilSaravana/full-plate/README.md

 - Built with ReactJS and Firebase.
 - Designed for simple use by volunteers and managers.
 - This project was made to fill a gap in food bank tracking tools and nutrition analysis for everyday organizations.
+- Please contact our team at [fullplateusa@gmail.com](mailto:fullplateusa@gmail.com) if you have any questions or concerns.